senyor/peerio-desktop/docs/development.md

 - Run `npm install` -- if it fails maybe run `npm install` in `app/` first
 - Run `npm start` to run a development build.

+## Linking the SDK

+If you want to use a local development version of `peerio-icebear`, run `npm link` inside that project, then `npm link @peerio/peerio-icebear`.

+**Beware:** Don't ever use a development SDK with production servers, especially not with your own account (you could break it permanently).

 ## Dependency management

 Due to the 2-package.json structure, as well as other idiosyncracies, the following gotchas must be observed when adding dependencies to peerio-desktop: